mcellteam/mcell/libmcell/documentation/generated/model.rst

   | Applies all the vertex moves specified with Model.add_vertex_move call.
   | Walls of different objects are checked against collisions and move the maximal way so that they do not
   | overlap.
+  | The API representation (GeometryObject) is not updated, only the internal MCell data are changed.
   | Note\: It is not supported yet to move two objects that woudl collide at the same time.
   | When collect_wall_wall_hits is True, a list of wall pairs that collided is returned,
   | when collect_wall_wall_hits is False, and empty list is returned.